Fischell Institute director and BIOE professor William E. Bentley to be honored by AIChE.

 Potential application for complex electronics highlighted in Nature Communications

 Fischell Institute, Mechanical Engineering researchers designed a rapid deployment COVID-19 testing booth.

-Six members of the BIOE community recieve the prestigious award this year.
+Six members of the BIOE community receive the prestigious award this year.

 Fischell Institute designs DIY-style mask with better filtration than cloth masks.

 Researchers are working to address the critical supply of N95 respirators resulting from the COVID-19 crisis.

 Bioengineers, Terrapin Works producing new respirator and ventilator designs.